jsal13/fresh-os/README.md

 2. **Inside Docker**:

     ```shell
-    cd ubuntu2204  # cd into the playbook to test
+    # Using whatever playbook at the end
-    ansible-playbook -i ../hosts main.yaml
+    ansible-playbook -i hosts ubuntu2204/main.yaml
     ```

 3. Make sure it has installed everything you want it to install!